crownstone/crownstone-lib-hue-behaviour/documentation/CrownstoneHueBehaviour.md

 ```

 ### Switching Dumb house mode
 To switch dumb house mode on or off, call:
 ```
 crownstoneHueBehaviour.setDumbHouseMode(on:boolean);
 ```
 On function call, it emits an event call to all BehaviourAggregators with the given value.
-When the value is true, behaviours do not manipulate the light's state.
+When the value is true, behaviours do not manipulate the device's state.

 ### Stopping the module
 To stop the module, call: